anh-tong/anh-tong.github.io/_posts/2021-09-28-performer.md

 ---
 layout: distill
 title: Transfomers and Perfomers
+description: Review the attention mechanism and performers
 date: 2021-09-27
-description: Review the attention mechanism and performers
-bibliography: 2021-09-28-performer.bib
+bibliography: performer.bib
 ---

 Recently, there has been a new surge in machine learning community studying attention mechanism in transformers in both theory and practice.
-The concept attention here is proposed by authors from Google <d-cite key="attention"></d-cite>, becoming widely adopted in natural language processing (NLP) fields and gaining some popularity in computer vision as well.
+The concept attention here is proposed by authors from Google <d-cite key="attention"> </d-cite>, becoming widely adopted in natural language processing (NLP) fields and gaining some popularity in computer vision as well.

 ## Attention